yosoufe/SelfStudyRobotics/hardware/cross_compile.md

 * https://github.com/zhj-buffer/Cross-Compile-Jetson
 * https://www.plop.at/en/ploplinux/arm/crossbuildchroot.html

-# How to cross compile for Jetson Nanoe
+# How to cross compile for Jetson Nano

 Find the compressed `Jetson Nano Developer Kit SD Card Image`.
 Download and un-compress it.